opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     :param matches: Matches.
 If a query descriptor (keypoint) is masked out in  ``mask`` ,  match is added for this descriptor.
 So,  ``matches``  size may be smaller than the query keypoints count.

-    :param mask: Mask specifying permissible matches between input query and train keypoints.
+    :param mask: Mask specifying permissible matches between an input query and train keypoints.

     :param masks: Set of masks.
 Each  ``masks[i]``  specifies permissible matches between input query keypoints and stored train keypoints from the i-th image.

 The methods find the best match for each query keypoint.
 In the first variant of the method, a train image and its keypoints are the input arguments.
-In the second variant, query keypoints are matched to the internally stored training collection that can be built using ``GenericDescriptorMatcher::add`` method.
+In the second variant, query keypoints are matched to the internally stored training collection that can be built using the ``GenericDescriptorMatcher::add`` method.
 Optional mask (or masks) can be passed to specify which query and training descriptors can be matched.
 Namely, ``queryKeypoints[i]`` can be matched with ``trainKeypoints[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.

 .. index:: GenericDescriptorMatcher::knnMatch